tinuola/proj_ravenous/README.md

 ## Ravenous

-A Yelp-like web application built with [React](https://github.com/facebookincubator/create-react-app).
+A Yelp-like web application to search for restaurant listings by location/zip codes.
+Built with React.

 A [Codecademy Pro Intensive](https://pro.codecademy.com/) project.